Beryl strengthens into a Category 1 hurricane in the Atlantic as it bears down on Caribbean

 "We need to be ready," Barbadian Prime Minister Mia Mottley said in a public address late Friday.
 "You and I know when these things happen, it is better to plan for the worst and pray for the best."

-She noted that thousands of people are in Barbados for the Twenty20 World Cup cricket final, with India beating South Africa on Saturday in the capital of Bridgetown.
+She noted that thousands of people were in Barbados Saurday for the Twenty20 World Cup cricket final, with India beating South Africa on Saturday in the capital of Bridgetown.
 It is considered cricket's biggest event.

 Some fans, like Shashank Musku, a 33-year-old physician who lives in Pittsburgh, were rushing to change their flights to leave before the storm.